steedos/help/en-us/workflow/admin_organizations.md

   - Delete an organization
       - Click on “×” button of the organization, and then confirm to delete and finish the steps.
       - An organization cannot be deleted if it has sub-organizations.
 You need delete all sub-organizations previously.
+  - Sort organization
+      - Each organization has a sequence number, and the system defaults to 100 for each organization and compares each of the two organizations in a specific order.
+      - Select a organization, edit, modify the sort number to reorder.
+      - The organization with the higher sequence number is in front.